wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 GPTScore and G-Eval have a common strategy to them:

 1. First, you use the LLM to generate a response to the prompt with test data.
-2. Then, put the response back into a test prompt with specific instructions to evaluate a single metric for the prompt.
+2. Then, put the response into a test prompt with specific instructions to evaluate a single metric for the prompt.
 In the test instructions you include a scale to measure the metric.
 3. Finally, you record the score generated by the LLM as the test result.

 When you run enough samples with this technique, you end up getting a picture of